 All financial data presented in this report and extracted from our audited financial statements has been independently audited by one of the 'Big 4' recognised international audit firms.
-Detailed information about our financial performance can be found in our 2020 Consolidated Financial Statements.
+Detailed information about our financial performance can be found in our 2021 Consolidated Financial Statements.

-As for the remaining content of the Sustainability Report, it has been reviewed externally by a reputable consulting firm, and internally by our executive team.
+As for the remaining content of the Sustainability Report, it has been reviewed internally by our executive team.
 For future reports, data will be validated by our executive and marketing team initially, however, in time we will move towards external independent assurance so as to give greater credibility to the report.